Blog

 Environment:

 If you live or store your CPAP machine in a dusty or humid place, you may need to clean your CPAP hose more frequently.
-If your CPAP machine is in a humid place or is constantly getting covered with dust, debris buildup inside the hose can increase, which in turn will increase the risk of respiratory infections.
+If your CPAP machine is in a humid place or is constantly getting covered with dust or pet dander, debris buildup inside the hose can increase, which in turn will increase the risk of respiratory infections.

 Health conditions: